siran/writing/posts/_drafts/Why the Integers Do Not Explode - Reconceptualizing the Riemann Hypothesis.md

 title: Why the Integers Do Not Explode
 subtitle: Reconceptualizing the Riemann Hypothesis
 author: An M. Rodriguez, Alex Mercer
-date: 2026-01-18
+date: 2026-01-21
-one-sentence-summary: The Riemann Hypothesis arises from a stochastic abstraction that ignores the causal nature of integer generation; when arithmetic is reconceptualized as a deterministic wave interference process, unbounded error is excluded structurally.
+one-sentence-summary: The Riemann Hypothesis is a stochastic question about a deterministic system; by reconceptualizing integers as a causal wave interference pattern, we show that unbounded error is structurally impossible.
-keywords: Riemann Hypothesis, Millennium Prize Problem, Causal Ordering, Spectral Analysis, Prime Frequencies, Interference, Dissolution
+keywords: Riemann Hypothesis, Causal Ordering, Spectral Analysis, Prime Frequencies, Interference, Determinism
 ---

 ## Abstract